 (Side note: it would be helpful to share and review this observation checklist, created by Bryce Hedstrom, with your administrator in your pre-observation conference…if you have that opportunity!
 It will give you an opportunity to explain what a TCI classroom looks like and why it is an effective manner of instruction…and why they might see less time spent with students talking amongst themselves than they expect!)

-With her permission, I’ve added Melissa’s lesson plans to my Lesson Plan templates folder in Google Drive.
+With her permission, I’ve added Melissa’s lesson plans to my Lesson Plan templates folder located in the Comprehensible Classroom Subscriber Library (in the Administrative Items folder).
 Click on each of the images below to access the two forms that she put together for the lesson, and click here to see some other examples of formal lesson plans.

 Can I get a collective “THANK YOU SEÑORA O’BRIEN U R D BEST!”?!